Bisoprolol

-Bisoprolol is on the World Health Organization's List of Essential Medicines.
-Bisoprolol is available as a generic medication.
-In 2020, it was the 267th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+Bisoprolol is on the World Health Organization's List of Essential Medicines and is available as a generic medication.
+In 2023, it was the 221st most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

-Bisoprolol is currently used for prevention of cardiovascular events following a heart attack in patients with risk factors for disease progression, in the management of congestive heart failure with reduced ejection fraction, and as a second-line agent for hypertension.
+Bisoprolol is used for prevention of cardiovascular events following a heart attack in patients with risk factors for disease progression, in the management of congestive heart failure with reduced ejection fraction, and as a second-line agent for hypertension.

-Bisoprolol may be beneficial in the treatment of high blood pressure, but it is not recommended as a first-line anti-hypertensive agent without an accompanying comorbid condition, for example, congestive heart failure.
+Bisoprolol may be beneficial in the treatment of high blood pressure, but it is not recommended as a first-line antihypertensive agent.
+It can be an adjunct to first-line antihypertensive agents in patients with accompanying comorbidities, for example, congestive heart failure, where selected beta blockers can be added in patients who remain mildly to moderately symptomatic despite appropriate doses of an angiotensin-converting-enzyme inhibitor.

 In cardiac ischemia, the drug is used to reduce the activity of the heart muscle, thereby reducing its oxygen and nutrient demands and allowing its reduced blood supply to still transport sufficient amounts of oxygen and nutrients to meet its needs.

 Side effects

 An overdose of bisoprolol can lead to fatigue, hypotension, hypoglycemia, bronchospasms, and bradycardia.
 Bronchospasms and hypoglycemia occur because at high doses, the drug can be an antagonist for β2 adrenergic receptors located in the lungs and liver.
 Bronchospasm occurs due to the blockage of β2 receptors in the lungs.
 Hypoglycemia occurs due to decreased stimulation of glycogenolysis and gluconeogenesis in the liver via β2 receptors.

+There have been no reported cases of clinically evident drug-induced liver injury associated with bisoprolol.